fadhlirahim/rag-rerank/README.md

 - GPT reranking dominates latency (300-400ms for 25 documents).
 - At scale, consider fine-tuning a smaller reranker model.

+For production, consider:
+	•	Using a faster reranker (e.g. bge-reranker, Cohere Rerank, etc.)
+	•	Caching reranker results for repeated queries
+	•	Distilling the scoring behavior into a local mode

 ## Security Notes

 This prototype sends raw document content to third-party LLM services.
 In a production environment, consider:
 - Scrubbing relevant before sending to external services
 - Implementing a local model for sensitive information
 - Adding authentication and rate limiting to the API